Seek expert help: how investors are responding to rising inflation

 Investors still hope for double-digit annual returns from their money over the years ahead, but their expectations appear to be moderating.
 Globally, investors’ average expected annual return over the next five years, from both income and capital growth, is 11.37%.

 While this is higher than last year’s expectation (11.31%), the growth rate in expectations has slowed.
-On average, return expectations have grown 0.23 percentage points year on year over the last six years but the 2022 study showed the growth rate slowed by 0.06 percentage points.
+On average, return expectations have grown 0.23 percentage points year-on-year over the last six years but the 2022 study showed the growth rate slowed by 0.06 percentage points.

 Regional variation in return expectations is pronounced.
 People in South Africa were particularly optimistic, expecting returns of 16.05%, perhaps inspired by the better-than-expected performance of the local market in 2021.
 By contrast, investors in Italy and France projected returns of 9.8% and 9.2%, respectively.

 “Global markets have moved a great deal since the survey was undertaken,” says Lesley-Ann Morgan.
 “But what we see continually through these surveys is a commitment to remaining invested, and people clearly feel there are returns to be made and opportunities out there.
-The key behavioral change reflected here is that investors want to rely more on financial advisers and expert, active investment managers.”
+The key behavioural change reflected here is that investors want to rely more on financial advisers and expert, active investment managers.”